keithdou/priming-tables-and-charts/README.md

 * PrimeNG tables - sorts and pagination
 * PrimeNG charts and drill-down using dialogues
 * Angular Router with child components and guards
+* Recursive tree processing for conversion of JSON to PrimeNG Org Chart data.

 ## Development server